Skip to main content

 man with glasses with forest background

-Joe Legault Joe is a dedicated editor with a passion for hiking the Adirondack high peaks, running half marathons and 5Ks, and exploring the area's craft beer scene.
-He enjoys introducing readers to local gems and unique experiences in the North Country and Capital Region.
+About the Author: Joe Legault Joe is a dedicated editor from Lake Luzerne, NY, with a passion for hiking the Adirondack high peaks, running half marathons and 5Ks, and visiting local craft breweries like Common Roots and Dancing Grain.
+He enjoys writing about the region's can't-miss attractions and activities.